 At 11.17am a bomb containing 1500kg of home-made explosive detonated in a van parked outside Marks and Spencer on Corporation Street.
 The van had been abandoned at 9.17am, the first warning received by Granada TV at 9.41 and the vehicle was identified by Police at 10.02.
 Luckily there were more Police on duty than normal because of the Euro 96 match taking place that afternoon; in the next hour they managed to evacuate around 100 000 people from the City Centre.
 However, after the experience of the 1992 bombing, some people were reluctant to comply with Police instructions.

 This was the largest bomb on the mainland since WWII and the City Centre was devastated: buildings within a 200m radius of the bomb suffered structural damage, with broken glass out to 700m.
+No gas mains were ruptured and no serious fires occurred (although the roof of the Arndale Centre was alight for a time), or the devastation would have been much greater.
 The most seriously damaged retail premises were:

 - The Arndale Centre, the largest shopping centre in the city, was partially demolished;